edmundmiller/green-algorithms-tool/pages/about/info.md

-## Data and code
+## Data and Code

-All the data and code used to run this calculator can be found on GitHub
+The complete source code and datasets for this calculator are available on [GitHub](https://github.com/green-algorithms/green-algorithms-tool).

-## Questions / Suggestions?
+## Questions & Suggestions

-If you have questions or suggestions about the tool, you can open an issue on the GitHub or email us
+Have feedback?
+Please [open an issue](https://github.com/green-algorithms/green-algorithms-tool/issues) on GitHub or [email us](mailto:contact@green-algorithms.org).

-## About us
+## About Us

-The Green Algorithms project was jointly developed by Loïc Lannelongue*¹, Jason Grealey*², and Michael Inouye³ (1) University of Cambridge
+The Green Algorithms project was developed by:

+* Loïc Lannelongue¹*
+* Jason Grealey²*
+* Michael Inouye³

+¹ University of Cambridge
-(2) Baker Heart and Diabetes Institute and La Trobe University (3) Baker Institute, University of Cambridge, Alan Turing Institute, Health Data Research UK
+² Baker Heart and Diabetes Institute and La Trobe University
+³ Baker Institute, University of Cambridge, Alan Turing Institute, Health Data Research UK

-- Contributed equally to this work

-More information here
+\* Equal contribution

-## \#ShowYourStripes
+## #ShowYourStripes

-These coloured stripes in the background represent the change in world temperatures from 1850 to 2018.
-This striking design was made by Ed Hawkins from the University of Reading.
+The background stripes visualize global temperature changes from 1850 to 2018, designed by Ed Hawkins (University of Reading).
+Learn more at [ShowYourStripes.info](https://showyourstripes.info).

-More on ShowYourStipes.info

-Additional credits for the app can be found on the GitHub

-## How to cite this work
+## Citation

-Lannelongue, L., Grealey, J., Inouye, M., Green Algorithms: Quantifying the Carbon Footprint of Computation.
-Adv.
-Sci.
-2021, 2100707. https://doi.org/10.1002/advs.202100707
+> Lannelongue, L., Grealey, J., Inouye, M. (2021).
+Green Algorithms: Quantifying the Carbon Footprint of Computation. *Advanced Science*, 2100707. [https://doi.org/10.1002/advs.202100707](https://doi.org/10.1002/advs.202100707)